Edin Džeko: 2023–24 season

 On 22 June 2023, Süper Lig side Fenerbahçe announced that Džeko arrived in Istanbul to complete his transfer to Turkey.
 He signed a two-year contract on the same day.
 A month later, on 26 July, he made his debut for the club as the captain, in which he scored a goal and provided two assists in their 5–0 win over Zimbru Chișinău in the Europa Conference League second qualifying round, becoming at 37 years Fenerbahçe oldest player and goalscorer in European competitions.

 On 13 August, he made his Süper Lig debut against Gaziantep at the Şükrü Saracoğlu Stadium, scoring both goals in a 2–1 win for Fenerbahce.
 On 29 October, he scored his first Süper Lig hat-trick in a 5–0 away win against Pendikspor.
 He concluded his debut season as Fenerbahçe's top scorer with 21 goals, ranking second in the league, just behind Mauro Icardi.

 2024–25 season

 In his second season with the club, he made a very strong start with new coach José Mourinho.
 On 23 July 2024, he made his season debut against Lugano in an UEFA Europa League second qualifying round away game, scoring a hat-trick in a 4–3 win for Fenerbahçe.

 Fiorentina

 On 19 June 2025, Džeko returned to Serie A, joining Fiorentina on a one-year deal with an option to extend for a second season.
-On 23 October 2025, Džeko scored Fiorentina's second goal in a 3-0 win at SK Rapid, aged 39 years 220 days, becoming the oldest scorer in UEFA Conference League history.
+On 23 October 2025, he scored Fiorentina's second goal in a 3–0 win at Rapid Wien, aged 39 years and 220 days, becoming the oldest scorer in UEFA Conference League history.

+Schalke 04

+On 22 January 2026, German 2.
+Bundesliga side Schalke 04 confirmed that they signed Džeko until the end of the season.
+Three days later, he made his debut as a substitute, scoring a goal in a 2–2 draw with Kaiserslautern, becoming the oldest player to score in the 2.
+Bundesliga, aged 39 years and 314 days, breaking the previous record of Helmut Haller.
+On 3 August 2026, he extended his contract by another year to remain at Schalke, which had been promoted to the Bundesliga.